Olympus Has Fallen: Critical response

-Review aggregator website Rotten Tomatoes reports the film has an approval rating of 50% based on 200 reviews, and an average rating of 5.40/10.
+Review aggregator website Rotten Tomatoes reports the film has an approval rating of 49% based on 198 reviews, and an average rating of 5.40/10.
 The site's critical consensus reads, "It's far from original, but Olympus Has Fallen benefits from Antoine Fuqua's tense direction and a strong performance from Gerard Butler—which might be just enough for action junkies."
 Metacritic assigns the film a weighted average score of 41 out of 100 based on 30 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film a grade of "A−" on an A+ to F scale.

 Katey Rich of CinemaBlend praised the "lean low-budget approach", and called the film "both captivating and queasy".
 Richard Roeper gave the film a C, calling it "just too much of a pale Die Hard ripoff".
 David Edelstein was more negative; while praising Butler's role as a "solid" character, he criticized the script and the violence, writing "Olympus Has Fallen is a disgusting piece of work, but it certainly hits its marks—it makes you sick with suspense".

 Sequels

-Gerard Butler, Morgan Freeman, Aaron Eckhart, Angela Bassett and Radha Mitchell returned for a sequel titled London Has Fallen revolving around a major terrorist strike on London during the funeral of the British Prime Minister.
+Gerard Butler, Morgan Freeman, Aaron Eckhart, Angela Bassett and Radha Mitchell returned for a sequel titled London Has Fallen revolving around a major Islamic terrorist strike on London during the funeral of the British Prime Minister.
 Production was scheduled to begin in May 2014 in London, with Creighton Rothenberger and Katrin Benedikt returning to write the script.
 Director Antoine Fuqua did not return, due to his commitments to The Equalizer.

 On May 1, 2014, it was announced that Focus Features had acquired distribution rights to the sequel and would release it on October 2, 2015, though this was later pushed back to January 22, 2016.
 However, the film's release was delayed to March 4, 2016.
 On August 18, 2014, it was announced that Fredrik Bond would direct, but he left the film on September 18, just six weeks before shooting was set to begin.
 On September 28, it was announced that Babak Najafi would direct.
 On October 10, 2014, it was announced that Jackie Earle Haley would join the cast.
 Filming for the sequel began on October 24, 2014.
 The film was released on March 4, 2016.

 A third installment, Angel Has Fallen, was released on August 23, 2019, focused on a second attempt on the life of President Trumbull (Morgan Freeman), with agent Banning (Gerard Butler) framed for the attack.